Close Menu

 Hitler had the long-term goal of someday isolating the United States as the sole industrialized democracy left after Germany, Italy and Japan had carved up the rest of the world.
 Once the US was on its own, Germany would somehow find a way to invade and conquer the last bastion of freedom.
 Meanwhile, Hitler planned to attack the US in other ways, with agents dropped off by submarine, by long range missiles possibly fired from ships, subs, or aircraft, and perhaps even by nuclear bombs, poison gas, or radiological “dirty” bombs.
 Hitler dreamed of his Amerika bomber that could fly all the way to New York and Washington, DC to bomb our Eastern cities and return safe to Europe, but his engineers never achieved this goal.
 (The US meanwhile worked on the B-36 bomber for the same role.)
 Luckily, Adolf Hitler and his henchmen never came close to attacking the US mainland in any meaningful way other than sporadic submarine raids.

-Question for students (and subscribers): What other places would you include on this list?
-Please let us know in the comments section below this article.
+Question for students (and subscribers) to ponder: What other places would you include on this list?

 If you liked this article and would like to receive notification of new articles, please feel welcome to subscribe to History and Headlines by liking us on Facebook and becoming one of our patrons!